 » March 23, 2016 I received an infusion of IGIVnex - a new Canadian manufactured IVIG brand by Grifols Canada Ltd (using a new chromatographic process similar to and said to be interchangeable with GAMUNEX) and am quite interested to learn how I will respond to it

 » Three weeks after receiving IGIVnex, April 9, 2016, I find that the side-effects has been more acute than usual.
-In particular I have lip blisters and scabs, as well as inflamed lacerations inside my mouth, persisting for ten days and also quite a rash on my lower legs
+In particular I have lip-sores and scabs, as well as inflamed lacerations inside my mouth, persisting for ten days and also quite a rash on my lower legs

 » I had another infusion of IGIVnex April 20, 2016 and hoped that the side-effects would be less acute but they were not, indeed perhaps worse.
 I am inclined not to accept IGIVnex in future and for me I find it NOT interchangeable with GAMUNEX as claimed (especially considering that the dosage was low too!)